JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 ### What's clear cache and hard reload?

-This operation clears the entire browser cache, which has the same effect as a hard reload, but additionally causes dynamically loaded resources to be refetched as well--after all, there's nothing in the cache, so there is no choice!
+This operation clears the entire browser cache, which has the same effect as a hard reload, but additionally causes dynamically loaded resources to be fetched as well--after all, there's nothing in the cache, so there is no choice!

 # Content Delivery Networks: a geo-located cache

 A CDN is more than just a cache, but caching is one of its jobs.
-A CDN stores data in geographically distributed locations so that round-trip times to retrieve data from browsers located nearby are reduced.
-A request is routed to a nearby CDN, thereby shortening the physical distance response data has to travel.
+A CDN stores data in geographically distributed locations so that round-trip times to and from a geographically local browser are reduced.
+Browser requests are routed to a nearby CDN, thereby shortening the physical distance response data has to travel.
+CDNs also are able to handle large amounts of traffic, and provide security against some types of attacks.

+A CDN gets its resources through an Internet Exchange Point (IXP), nodes that are part of the backbone of The Internet (in caps).
+There are steps to take to set up request routing to go to a CDN instead of the host server.
+The next step is to make sure the CDN has the current content of your website.

+In the old days, most CDNs supported the push method: a web site would push new content to a CDN hub, which would then get distributed to geographically dispersed nodes.
+Nowadays, most CDNs use the caching protocols described above (or similar) to 1) download new resources; 2) refresh existing ones.
+The browser still has it's cache, and none of that changes.
+All a CDN does is make those transfers of new resources faster.